Margot Kidder: 1960s

+1970s

+During the 1971–72 season, she co-starred as barmaid Ruth in Nichols, a James Garner–led Western, which aired 22 episodes on NBC.
 During an August 3, 1970, interview on The Dick Cavett Show, Kidder stated that she was ambivalent toward having a film career, and was considering working as a film editor in the future.
-At this time, she had become an acquaintance of director Robert Altman, and served as an apprentice assisting him in editing Brewster McCloud (1970).
-She subsequently appeared in "Such Dust As Dreams Are Made On", the first pilot for Harry O which aired in March 1973.
+At this time, she had become an acquaintance of director Robert Altman's, and served as an apprentice assisting him in editing Brewster McCloud (1970).
+She subsequently appeared in "Such Dust As Dreams Are Made On", the first pilot for Harry O, which aired in March 1973.
 She was a guest star in a 1972 episode of the George Peppard detective series Banacek.

-After moving to Los Angeles, Kidder was cast opposite Gene Wilder in Quackser Fortune Has a Cousin in the Bronx (1970) as an exchange student in Ireland who becomes the love interest of a poor horse manure collector in Dublin whom she almost runs over with her car.
-After filming in Ireland, Kidder relocated to New York City to further study acting.
-A year later, she returned to California, and was cast in the Brian De Palma film Sisters (1973), which gained notoriety for both director and Kidder, who as leading lady, portrayed conjoined twins, one of whom is a suspect in a brutal murder.
+After moving to Los Angeles, Kidder was cast opposite Gene Wilder in Quackser Fortune Has a Cousin in the Bronx (1970) as an exchange student in Ireland who becomes the love interest of a poor horse manure collector in Dublin, whom she almost runs over with her car.
+After filming in Ireland, Kidder relocated to New York City to study acting further.
+A year later, she returned to California, and was cast in the Brian De Palma film Sisters (1972), which gained notoriety for both the director and Kidder, who as leading lady, portrayed conjoined twins, one of whom is a suspect in a brutal murder.
 Kidder had been in a relationship with De Palma at the time, and had been roommates with co-star Jennifer Salt in Los Angeles.
 Sisters went on to achieve critical recognition, being considered among the best American films of the decade by critic Robin Wood, as well as one of the most important films in Kidder's career by film critic G. Allen Johnson.

-She then starred in the slasher film Black Christmas (1974), for which she won a Canadian Film Award for Best Actress; followed by a role as a prostitute in the Terrence Malick–scripted The Gravy Train (1974).
+In 1974, she starred in the slasher film Black Christmas, for which she won a Canadian Film Award for Best Actress, followed by a role as a prostitute in the Terrence Malick–scripted The Gravy Train (1974).
 She received another Canadian Film Award for Best Actress for her performance in the war drama A Quiet Day in Belfast (1974).
 Also in 1974, Kidder made her directorial debut with a 50-minute short film produced for the American Film Institute, titled Again.
-The film follows a woman who pastes photographs of her former lovers on her wall, continuously searching for "Mr. Right."
+The film follows a woman who pastes photographs of her former lovers on her wall, continuously searching for "Mr. Right".